How do I understand my billing statement?

 The left side of your statement lists all debits

 .
-Debits are items that are charged to your account (examples include tuition, fees and parking fines).
+Debits are items that are charged to your account (examples include tuition, fees, room and board and parking fines).
 If you are eligible for a student refund, it will also be listed as a debit.

 The right side of your statement lists all credits